By default, the Device Name column in the table displays the device's hostname.

 Meaning if you run the command hostname, it most likely would return 'hostname not set' output.

-We recommend using the 'Use LocalHostName as DeviceName' option to enforce consistent device names, instructions on how to configure this are available here.
+We recommend using the 'Use LocalHostName as DeviceName' option to enforce consistent device names, instructions on how to configure this are available at the following link:

 Based on the following articles, it expands on why macOS Device Names can change: